🔐

 Follow along with this example:

 Our Test comic, Larry’s Lullaby, is free to read.
-However, to access the latest 3 episodes of the comic you have to be a Free Patreon backer of Taddy Ink (Free tier).
+However, to access the latest 3 episodes of the comic you have to be a Patreon backer of Daniel Mathews ($1 tier, but there is a 7 day free trial).
 Follow the steps below to be able to view the latest 3 episodes:

 1. Sign up as a developer.
 Then, go to the Taddy OAuth section to create a client application (including adding your application name, logo, and callback URL).

 1. Open a new tab, in your browser and go to patreon.com.
 Log into your Patreon account.
-Next, go to Taddy Ink’s Patreon account and click ‘Join for free’ to become a free Patreon backer.
+Next, go to Daniel Mathews’ Patreon account and click ‘Join for free’ to become a free Patreon backer.
 (This will give you exclusive access to last 3 episodes of Larry’s Lullaby)

 1. Use the authorizeUrl (see Taddy’s OAuth details below) and read the authorizeUrl documentation below to format the required URL parameters appropriately (Step 1 of OAuth).